 County employees are entitled to vacation and sick leave based on their length of employment.
 Vacation and sick leave do not accumulate or vest.
-Employees are not paid for unused vacation or sick leave upon separation from service.
+In accordance with the County's personnel policy the maximum accrual for vacation is one year's value.
+The most a fulltime employee with ten or more years can earn is ten hours per month.
+Employees are not paid for unused sick leave upon separation from service.
+Employees are to be compensated in accordance with the County's personnel policy based upon their service time.